odedindi/Ricardo/README.md

 The goal of this exercise is to build a (very) **small version of Ricardo** using Ricardo's api.
 The application is described below

+* The typescript branch is experimental, and includes additional features such as pagination and breadcrumbs but type logic is not perfect.

 ### Home Page

 - Users first land on the **Home Page** where they would see a search bar and a (initially disabled) `search` button